The elusive VC edge

 “What’s your edge?”
 No question has been asked by VC (Venture Capital) managers as often as this.
 And with good reason.
 Just as any business, if you want to attain market dominance, having a clearly defined edge that aligns with every action and feature of your business is essential.

 But in venture, the question often prompts answers that point in thousands of directions.
 Managers may point to their value-add, their track record, their unique thesis, or something else.
-From speaking to more than 350 VCs on the EUVC podcast and investing in a few of them, we’ve come to believe that the good answer encompasses all of that and more.
+From speaking to more than 350 VCs on the EUVC podcast, investing in a few of them, and collaborating with Floww, we’ve come to believe that the best answer encompasses all of these elements and more.

 The answer to “what’s your edge” can take anything from 5 minutes to 60 minutes – or rather, 60 days of deep due diligence.
 Because this is exactly what any LP (Limited Partner) is looking for to define, test and underwrite.
 So, in the LP meeting, the art lies in knowing how deep to go, where to focus (which can vary greatly depending on the LP) and knowing how to effectively articulate your narrative.
 For this whitepaper, we’ve partnered with our good friends at Floww and Foundamental to draw a roadmap to defining and testing your edge.